michaellynn/michaellynn.github.io/_posts/2015-07-31-customized-python-app-bundles.md

 ... but this is me writing this, so you *know* I didn't stop there.

-Python includes a another fantastic module called multiprocessing and I especially love the workflow of the [Process class](https://docs.python.org/2/library/multiprocessing.html#the-process-class) in it.
+Python includes another fantastic module called multiprocessing and I especially love the workflow of the [Process class](https://docs.python.org/2/library/multiprocessing.html#the-process-class) in it.

 It allows you to spin up another python interpreter trivially in a new process and easily share data between this child process and the original with things like [Queues and Pipes](https://docs.python.org/2/library/multiprocessing.html#exchanging-objects-between-processes).
 Additionally, you don't need a chunk of python code in a file - you can just pass a function to the Process class as the ```target``` argument and it will use that for the core of execution.